pankajpawar2/Footy-Terminal-App/README.md

 ## User Interaction Guide

 This section will provide a brief summary for users to know how to use and interact with different features of the application.
-(Different commands which can be used to start and interact with this terminal application are listed in the Help section at the bottom of this document.)
+(Different commands which can be used to start and interact with this terminal application are listed in the Help section)

 ### Login Section:
 Users will have to input their username and password using keyboard.
 While the user is typing the password, the password will not be displayed on the screen.
 It is therefore important, that user enters correct password.